 On February 2, plaintiffs resumed litigation in the U.S. District Courts, this time against the merits of the §2(a)(ii) designation.
 The Portland and San Francisco/San Jose cases are soon consolidated in the Northern District Court for California in the court of Judge Ingram.
-On the federal defendant side, attorneys from the San Francisco offices of the U.S. Attorney and Interior Field Solicitor were replaced by attorneys from the Justice Department and the Interior Solicitor's office in Washington D.C.231 designation had been scattered across other federal agencies, including the National Park Service.232
+On the federal defendant side, attorneys from the San Francisco offices of the U.S. Attorney and Interior Field Solicitor were replaced by attorneys from the Justice Department and the Interior Solicitor's office in Washington D.C.246

 On February 19, Secretary of the Interior James Watt announces the abolishment of the Heritage Conservation and Recreation Service (HCRS), the federal agency responsible for the §2(a)(ii) north-coast rivers EIS.
-By May 31, the HRCS staff who worked on the
+By May 31, the HRCS staff who worked on the designation had been scattered across other federal agencies, including the National Park Service.247

-In April, Max Peterson, Chief of the U.S. Forest Service, overturns the Plumas National Forest's decision to permit dredging 11⁄4 miles of the "wild" classified reach of the Middle Fork Feather national wild and scenic river.233
+In April, Max Peterson, Chief of the U.S. Forest Service, overturns the Plumas National Forest's decision to permit dredging $1\frac{1}{4}$ miles of the "wild" classified reach of the Middle Fork Feather national wild and scenic river.
+248

-The Tuolumne River Preservation Trust, with John Amodio as its executive director, is formed.234
+The Tuolumne River Preservation Trust, with John Amodio as its executive director, is formed.249

-1981 -State Assemblyman Richard Lehman (D-Fresno) introduces AB-392, a bill to remove the Eel River from the State System.235 It dies in the Assembly Energy and Natural Resources Committee.
+1981 -State Assemblyman Richard Lehman (D-Fresno) introduces AB-392, a bill to remove the Eel River from the State System.250 It dies in the Assembly Energy and Natural Resources Committee.
 Assemblyman Doug Bosco (D-Occidentale) introduces AB-1349, a measure to amend the California Wild & Scenic Rivers Act.

 On February 27, the U.S. District Court in Fresno rules that the U.S. Bureau of Reclamation must abide State Water Resources Control Board orders limiting New Melones Dam reservoir levels for irrigation, fishery, and water quality purposes.
 However, the court also rules that the reservoir can be filled for power production purposes.
-Reclamation takes advantage of flood control and the power production loopholes in the Board orders and the court decision and the Camp Nine rafting run inundated by the reservoir.236 The state appeals the Fresno Court decision.237
+Reclamation takes advantage of flood control and the power production loopholes in the Board orders and the court decision and the Camp Nine rafting run inundated by the reservoir.251 The state appeals the Fresno Court decision.252